james7132/aiolmdb/README.md

 **Using coders**

-To lessen the time spent in the main asyncio loop serializing/deserializing keys and values into meaningful forms, aiolmdb supports adding database level coders to run this serialization/deserialization logic in the executor instead of in the main loop.
-By default every aiolmdb database uses the `IdentityCoder` which accepts bytes like objects.
+Applications do not operate directly on bytearrays, and require converting runtime objects to and from serialized bytearrays.
+To avoid spending additional time on the main loop running this conversion code, aiolmdb supports adding database level coders to run this serialization/deserialization logic in the executor instead of in the main loop.
+By default, every aiolmdb database uses the `IdentityCoder` which supports directly writing bytes like objects.
+Other coders can be used for both the key and value to change the types of objects accepted by the API.

 ```python
 # Opening a database with specific coders